HAI Startup Series

 Introducing the HAI Startup Series

-The HAI Startup Series is a monthly forum for Stanford-affiliated early-stage companies to gain mentorship, exposure, and feedback from leading figures in the venture, business, and academic worlds.
+The HAI Startup Series is a bimonthly forum for Stanford-affiliated early-stage companies to gain mentorship, exposure, and feedback from leading figures in the venture, business, and academic worlds.
 The program aims to accelerate the commercialization and impact of AI research in Stanford’s community across and beyond campus.

 Carving Out a New Niche in Stanford’s Startup Ecosystem